akanstein/wa-news/README.md

 # Built with Vue 3 + Vite

-WA-NEWS (World Aproko news) built on vue.
+## WA-NEWS (World Aproko news) built on vue.

+Curated top storiee from all over the world

 # yarn install